b12io/orchestra/docs/source/contributing.rst

   the root directory of the repository succeeds.

 * Additionally, we try to maintain high `code coverage
   <https://en.wikipedia.org/wiki/Code_coverage>`_.
-To verify that your changes
+Aim for 100% for every new
-  are well-covered by tests, run ``make test_coverage``, which will run the tests, then print out percent coverage for each file in Orchestra.
-Aim for 100% for every new file you create!
+  file you create!

 * Once you submit a PR, you'll get feedback on your code, sometimes asking for a few rounds of changes before your PR is accepted.
 After each round of